-Dry-Tech Aerogels is a leading speciality chemical and performance materials company headquartered in the Vaal Triangle, Gauteng, South Africa.
+Dry-tech Aerogels is a leading speciality chemical and performance Materials Company with headquarters in the Vaal Triangle, Gauteng, South Africa.

 Our business delivers a wide range of products for specialised applications and solutions in any corner of the Globe, serving industries such as Petro Chemical, Steel, Transport, Infrastructure environment and consumer.
 We provide performance solutions that solve customer challenges today with the latest technological developments while preparing them to meet tomorrow’s needs.
 Our commitment to innovation is driven by a passion to advance our customers businesses through our deep understanding of their industries and the global trends that impact their operations.

 Aerogel is a synthetic porous ultralight material derived from a gel, in which the liquid component of the gel has been replaced with a gas.
 The result is a with extremely low density and low thermal conductivity.
 Nicknames include frozen smoke, solid smoke, solid air, or blue smoke owing to its translucent nature and the way light scatters in the material.
 It feels like fragile expanded polystyrene to the touch.
 Aerogels can be made from a variety of chemical compounds.